 - Preheat oven to 350F.
 Line 2 cookie sheets with parchment paper and set aside.

-- Make the flax egg by mixing the flax and water (see tip), and set aside.
+- Make the flax egg by mixing the flax and water (see note), and set aside.
 In the bowl of stand mixer fitted with the paddle attachment (or a hand mixer will work too), beat the oil or vegan butter, nut or sunflower butter and both sugars.
 Beat for 3-4 minutes until light and fluffy.
-Add the flax egg or egg and vanilla and beat for another 2 minutes until fully combined.
+Add the flax egg and beat for another 2 minutes until fully combined.

 - In a medium bowl whisk together the baking soda, powder, salt and almond or oat flour.
 Use the whisk or your hands to break up any big chunks of almond flour.
 Add the dry ingredients to the bowl of the stand mixer and mix on low speed for 1 minute to thoroughly combine.
 Add the chocolate chips and mix another 30 seconds to fully incorporate.